X-Edition/TOBADD/README.md

-# ToBadd Website
+# TOBADD™ Website

-Welcome to the official repository for the **ToBadd** website — a bold, experimental, and interactive web platform developed by **Tobacco Addict Studios**.
+Welcome to the official repository for the **TOBADD™** website — a bold, experimental, and interactive web platform developed by **Tobacco Addict Studios™**.
 This site showcases creative digital content, community interaction, and stylized UI elements in a responsive and minimalist layout.

 ## 🔧 Built With
 - HTML / CSS / JS